 IT Security - How Echo saves the day, when a crisis happens

-If you for example loses a device or in case of attack from a hacker, Echo can be your life saver.
-Data can be saved home, roll out of encryption can be ensured and devices can be wiped entirely if needed.
+If you for example lose a device or in case of attack from a hacker, Echo can be your life saver.
+Data can be saved home, encryption or other necessary applications can be ensured and devices can be wiped entirely if needed.

 “Some of our computers have been stolen.
 We have been able to shut them down at once, avoiding that they are used for cyber-attacks against us.
 We have quite frankly removed data.
 We have actually been able to retrieve one computer – but it is especially the data that we are happy to be able to secure quickly and efficiently.”